-Tried and tested job interview advice to successfully close your interview.
+Tried and tested job interview advice to successfully close your job interview.
 Closing techniques that work!

 The final stage of the job interview is critical, you need to leave the interviewer with the certainty that you are the right candidate for the job.

 Take some control at the end of your interview and positively influence the outcome of the job interview.
-An effective closing will leave a lasting impression.
+An effective interview closing will leave a lasting impression.

 There are a number of ways to conduct your closing.
 How you choose to

 close will depend on your personal style and that of the interviewer.
 Consider what has happened during the interview when deciding how to close.

-The best ways to end the interview all include these basic closing guidelines.
+The best ways to end an interview all include these basic closing guidelines.

 1. Ask your questions